Effective geometrodynamics for renormalization-group improved black-hole spacetimes in spherical symmetry: Effective geometrodynamics for RG-improved black-hole spacetimes in spherical symmetry

 \subsection{RG-improved Schwarzschild spacetimes and induced RG-improved master field equations and Horndeski actions}

-In the following, we will describe how static spherically symmetric spacetimes arising from an RG-improvement of the Schwarzschild spacetime can be embedded into the formalism described above, starting with a review of static solutions to the master field equations as presented in~\cite{Carballo-Rubio:2025ntd}.
+In the following, we will describe how static spherically symmetric spacetimes arising from an RG-improvement of the Schwarzschild spacetime can be embedded into the formalism described above, starting with a review of static solutions to the master field equations as presented in~\cite{Carballo-Rubio:2025ntd} (see also the related discussion in~\cite{Kunstatter:2015vxa}).